MHMSM.com presents Factory Built Housing Industry News at Noon with Erin Patla.

 Manufactured homes in the news…

-In markets and business news…
+In business and market news…

 “On behalf of Production and IT Manager Bob Stovall, Editor L.A.
 ‘Tony’ Kovach, Associate Editor Catherine Frenzel, INdustry in Focus reporter Eric Miller, and the entire MHMSM.com writing and support team, this is Erin Patla.
 G’day!”